gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 } // last brace
 ````
 The `condition` is tested before the loop starts.
 If the condition is true
-then the `statement-to-repeat` are executed.
+then the `statements-to-repeat` are executed.
 If the condition is false then
 the `statements-to-repeat` are skipped over and execution continues after the
 last brace.
-In this respect a loop behaves in a similar way to an `if` statement.
+In this respect, a loop behaves in a similar way to an `if` statement.
 In fact there is an implicit `if` test in any while or for loop.

 If the `condition` is true the `statements-to-repeat` are executed.
 Once these